FI-Mihej/Realistic-Damage-Model-mod-for-Long-War/README.md

 Select the appropriate folder from "Release" dir.
 Then:
 * Use https://github.com/wghost/PatcherGUI or  PatchUPK from https://github.com/wghost/UPKUtils to install mod file from "For PatcherGUI" dir.
 * Or use ...[TBA]... to install source file from "UCB Source Code" dir.

+UCB source code files can be highlighted by https://github.com/FI-Mihej/UCB-Source-Code-highlighter